GabrielKoiran/Post-Brexit-Fishing-vessel-project/README.md

 ### ric.csv (unavailable due to data restrictions)
 Aggregate fish sales data by ship x month cell

-Origin: Data from national fish transaction database, agregated by Pr.
+Origin: Data from national fish transaction database, aggregated by Pr.
 Wolff at the ship-month cell level for relevant ports.
-Includes imputed values when there are no sales certain months, which is reajusted for in later counterfactual estimation.
+Includes imputed values when there are no sales certain months, which is readjusted for in later counterfactual estimation.

 List of variables:
 - "code_bat": vessel identification number